WouterVerleur/D-D-Charactersheets-and-battle-control/docs/index.md

   * For the player that don't want to use a laptop.
   * Custom build templates for this software.
 * Equipment Management
-  * Add all types of equipment to your character and have the information rady to use.
+  * Add all types of equipment to your character and have the information ready to use.
   * The weight of the equipment is also calculated for you.

 ## Planned features